Are you curious about the term ‘Value bet’ or ‘Value betting,’ but aren’t sure what it means or how to use it to your advantage in sports betting?

 Challenges & Limitations

-Value betting, like any betting strategy, has its limitations.
-Here are some of the most common limitations:
+Value betting, like any betting strategy, comes with challenges.
+Here are some common limitations:

-- Bookmakers restrict accounts: Bookmakers restrict accounts of bettors who consistently win or find value bets.
-This can limit the bettor’s ability to place bets and generate a profit.
+- Bookmaker restrictions: Bookmakers restrict accounts of bettors who consistently find value, limiting your ability to place bets.

 - Understanding Your Strike Rate